wp-plugins/visual-form-builder-magic/readme.txt

 = Features =

-*   Add the class send-to to any email form input and the submitted information will also get sent to those email addresses.This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+*   Add the class send-to to any email form input and the submitted information will also get sent to those email addresses.

 == Installation ==